McLean Hospital 115 Mill Street Belmont, MA 02478

 We hope to answer your call directly or will return your call/email within one business day.

-We work with families and referring clinicians to determine if our programs are an appropriate option for each young person.
+We work with families and referring clinicians to determine whether our programs are an appropriate option for each young person.
 A preliminary screening is conducted over the phone to gather as much pertinent information as possible and to explain our mission and the specifics of our programs.

 Prospective patients and families or referring clinicians seeking partial hospital (day program) care should fill out the 3East Partial Hospital Program Referral Form.
-Once the form is returned to the program, we can help determine if this is an appropriate option.
+Once the form is returned to the program, we can help determine whether this is an appropriate option.

 As a self-pay program, 3East does not accept insurance or assist with insurance reimbursement efforts.